 1. The Setting.
 What speaks more rustic than a home nestled amid a canopy of trees?
-Maybe you have a mountain home where you can watch deer sipping from a running stream just beyond your back deck?
+Maybe you have a mountain home where you can watch deer sipping from a running stream beyond your back deck?
 If you have the option of planning your home to be set in nature, this is the foundation for establishing your modern rustic style.

-Next, consult with your architect to design a home with bold, clean lines that create a contemporary architectural style.
+Next, consult your architect to design a home with bold, clean lines that create a contemporary architectural style.
 This is an emphatic point to modernize a home rooted in natural surroundings.

 This stone fireplace serves as the primary focal point for this living room.
 Each stone was set in place by hand during construction.
-Decorative terracotta tiles trim the firebox while surrounding décor boasts the latest trends of home decorating.
+Decorative terracotta tiles trim the firebox while surrounding décor boasts the latest trends in home decorating.
 The design of your fireplace is an area where you can “play” with modern rustic style.

 The point of a modern rustic style is to get the natural feel of a rural dwelling with the conveniences of a contemporary home.
-Consider these 5 trademark elements for your modern rustic style home.
+Consider these five trademark elements for your modern rustic style home.

 Make Every Space Count.